fp-cybrilla/fp-cybrilla.github.io/identity/kyc_request.md

 	}
 }
 ```
+A KYC Request in `pending` state will be created.
 Look for `requirements[fields_needed]` in the response object to get a list of all the required information about the investor.
 You should not hard code this list in your applications as it might keep changing as the regulations change.
 Always rely on the list from the response object.

 #### 2. Update the KYC Request
 Collect the required information from the investor in one step or in multiple steps as per your workflow.